 There’s a bomber in London and Portia is one of their first victims.
 Without her hearing or the ability to verbally communicate with the world around her, Portia sinks into a depression she may not be able to solve.

-5. There’s no Case like Home OR To Kill a King (working title for Book 5 in the series)
+5. To Kill a King (working title for Book 5 in the series)

 Back in Toronto.